bali-kale/smartstore-flow-agentic-ai/README.md

 Notes
 - The detection model may require GPU-appropriate PyTorch wheels for acceptable performance.
 See `Server/Detection/requirements.txt` and the PyTorch website for appropriate installation commands.
 - The server intentionally creates a single `Detector` instance at startup to avoid repeatedly reloading model weights.

-If you want, I can add a small demo page that automatically connects to the server and streams the webcam to the detection pipeline.